almarklein/asgineer/docs/index.rst

 Welcome to the Asgish documentation!
 ====================================

 `Asgish <https://asgish.readthedocs.io/>`_ is a tool to write asynchronous web applications, using as few abstractions as possible, while still offering a friendly API.
-It does not do fancy routing; it's async handlers all the way down.
+There is no fancy routing; you write an async request handler, and delegate to other handlers as needed.

 More precisely, Asgish is a Python ASGI web microframework.
+And it's so thin that it still feels a bit ASGI-ish ...

 Cool stuff: